-The PCAPS field campaign provides detailed and multi-scale observations of the meteorological processes affecting persistent cold-air pools.
+The PCAPS field campaign provides detailed observations of the meteorological processes affecting persistent cold-air pools.
 Data were collected during ten distinct CAP events occurring within Utah’s Salt Lake Valley between 1 December 2010 and 7 February 2011.
-Initial analysis of PCAPS observations illustrates the complexity of the multi-scale interactions of the physical processes modulating CAP formation, maintenance, and destruction.
-The link between strong stability within the SLV and concentrations of fine particulate pollution was illustrated for the entire PCAPS period.
-Additionally, a brief overview of the observed life cycle of one particularly long-lived and complex CAP was presented in terms of synoptic-scale and boundary layer controls.
+Initial analysis of PCAPS observations illustrates the complexity of the physical processes modulating CAP formation, maintenance, and destruction.
+The linkage between the presence of CAPs within the SLV and concentrations of fine particulate pollution was illustrated over the entire PCAPS period.

-We anticipate that the PCAPS dataset will provide a foundation for detailed analyses and numerical experiments that help address the larger PCAPS goals.
-These goals are to identify the meteorological processes that lead to the buildup, maintenance and breakup of persistent inversions and to use these observations to improve understanding of air pollution transport and diffusion in urban basins, and how meteorological models can be improved to provide more accurate simulations of cold air pools.

-Researchers at the University of Utah are currently working to analyze the key processes involved in persistent wintertime CAPs, while investigators at the Michigan State University are now focusing on modeling long lived CAP events.
+We anticipate that the PCAPS dataset will provide a foundation for detailed analyses and numerical experiments that help address the larger goals for this three-year project outlined in the Introduction.
+Researchers at the University of Utah are currently working to analyze the key processes involved in persistent wintertime CAPs, while investigators at the Michigan State University are now focusing on modeling long-lived CAP events.
 Some key questions to be addressed using PCAPS data include: